UX Design: How Video Content Can Enhance User Experience

 Promotional (commercial) video: this type of video rooting in TV commercials and movie trailers.
 It’s created to inform people about a product, service, event, brand or company, new release or premiere, major updates of the product, and so on, and so forth, in a way that encourages people to learn more, buy, or join in.
 It’s a video playing a big part in increasing brand awareness and focused on getting the target audience aware of the offer and its benefits.

-Promotional video presenting Carricare brand
+Promotional video presenting the Carricare brand

 Showcase (showreel) video: that’s another type of video coming from the movie industry.
 It’s a video showcasing a set of previous works by a person or company.
 This one is usually quite long, about 2-3 minutes, and is often used as an impressive addition to the portfolio of people representing various creative spheres like design, animation, filmmaking, acting, modeling, marketing, and the like.